Top 5 CPAP Pillow Reviews in 2019

 Suitable For All Sleeping Positions

-Regardless of the sleeping position you prefer while resting, a CPAP pillow will accommodate it well, with the same support.
+Regardless of the sleeping posture you prefer while resting, a CPAP pillow will accommodate it well, with the same support.
 However, you'll need to select the suitable one based on its firmness (I'll get into the in the next section).

 Besides using a pillow for sleep apnea here are more tips to sleep better while using the machine: